 - (i) On June 29, 2020, the Company issued a promissory note to a former officer of the Company for his accrued fees over the last three years of \$66,000.
 The note which matured on June 30, 2023, bears interest at 4% per annum for three years.
 The value of the liability was calculated by discounting the stream of future payments of principal and interest using a market interest rate of 11% and accreted using the effective interest method over the term of the note such that the carrying amount of the financial liability will equal the principal balance at maturity.
 The maturity date of this promissory note has been extended by a further 12 months until December 31, 2024 and the interest rate increased to 5.50%.
-During the six months ended December 31, 2024, the Company accrued interest of \$1,816 (2023 \$1,816) on the promissory note.
+During the nine months ended March 31, 2025, the Company accrued interest of \$2,723 (2024 \$2,723) on the promissory note.
 The loan has been classified as current demand loan as of July 1, 2024. - (ii) On November 22, 2022, the Company and CoTec Holdings Corp signed a financing agreement to make an investment in the Company to support its go-to-market activities in the agricultural and green tech segments, which resulted in a \$300,000 bridge loan funding to the Company.
 The Bridge Loan bears interest at 7% per annum and is repayable on the earlier of November 21, 2024, closing of a Private Placement with CoTec or a change of control of the Company.
 The Bridge Loan is secured by a first ranking charge in favour of CoTec over all of the Company's assets.
-During the six months ended December 31, 2024, the Company accrued interest of \$10,500 (2023 - \$10,500) on the loan. - (iii) On January 2, 2024, the Company signed a loan agreement with Royal Bank to refinance the CEBA loan.
-The term loan is subject to an interest rate of 2.34% plus Prime Rate for a maximum period of 5 years.
-The Company is required to make a payment of \$841 at the end of each month for 60 months, starting from February 25, 2024.
-As at December 31, 2024, the Company paid a total of \$9,251 (2023-\$Nil) on this loan.
+During the nine months ended March 31, 2025, the Company accrued interest of \$15,750 (2024 - \$15,750) on the loan.

-Notes to Consolidated Financial Statements For the three and six months ended December 31, 2024 and 2023
+Notes to Consolidated Financial Statements For the three and nine months ended March 31, 2025 and 2024 (Expressed in Canadian Dollars)